Soviet Border Troops: Russian SFSR and Soviet Union

+Among the border districts formed that year was the Leningrad Border District.

 NKVD Border Troops consisted of infantry, cavalry, reconnaissance, naval and aviation units.

-Since the 1920s, the distinctive part of Soviet Border Troops uniform was the medium-green colored parts of headwear and insignia (Russian Empire's Separate Corps of the Border Guard has it distinction since 1893).
+Since the 1920s, the distinctive part of Soviet Border Troops uniform was the medium-green colored headgear and insignia.
+The Russian Empire's Separate Corps of the Border Guard has it distinction since 1893.
 The color is also present on a maritime Border Troops ensign.

-World War II

 After the Molotov–Ribbentrop Pact, the Border Troops assisted the pacification of the newly acquired Soviet territory adjoining the state border.
 The mass execution of Romanian civilians known as the Fântâna Albă massacre happened at this time.

+Second World War

+On March 8, 1939, by the decree of the Council of People's Commissars of the USSR "On the Reorganization of the Command of Border and Internal Troops," the NKVD border and internal troops were divided.
+The same day, a reform of the NKVD border troops took place, during which they were disaggregated.